itsabubakar/womenmentorsfoundation/Tasks.md

-- [] Finish working on navbar
+- [x] Finish working on navbar
-- [] Remove unnecessary content and restructure paticular pages
+- [x] Remove unnecessary content and restructure paticular pages
+- [] Switch fonts
+- [] Starting from home page, move page by page and restyle
+- [] Write article on upcoming events
 - [] Build voting page and link to firebase
 - [] Build result page, show number of voters
-- [] Write article on upcoming events